Forest Management Alternatives for Private Landowners

 Clearcutting all the trees on a site is an acceptable approach to regeneration for species that demand full sunlight.
 The most suitable species should have light, wind-blown seed or be prolific sprouters.
 Examples include loblolly and shortleaf pines, ashes, cottonwoods, and yellow poplars.
 When using clearcutting for natural regeneration, seedfall from adjacent mature timber provides the source for reproduction.
 As such, clearcut strips need to be narrow (not to exceed 200 feet wide) and established perpendicular to prevailing winds, on the leeward side of a forested stand.
 In this manner, seed from mature trees will blow across the site.

-With the seed tree method, most mature trees are harvested, leaving several seed-producing trees per acre scattered evenly across the site (Figure 5).
+With the seed tree method, most mature trees are harvested, leaving several seed-producing trees per acre scattered evenly across the site (Figure 6).
+The seed tree method of natural regeneration can be used successfully for light-seeded species, such as loblolly pine, shortleaf pine, or yellow poplar.
 Seed trees should be sawtimber-sized and good seed producers.
 Seed trees are selected several years before the final harvest.
 They are prepared for seed production during a final thinning operation to give them more growing space for crown and cone development.
 The seed-tree system is used for light-seeded species that frequently produce good seed crops.
 Examples include loblolly or shortleaf pines, ashes, or yellow poplars.
 Seed trees are left several years to allow adequate seed germination and seedling survival before final removal.

 The shelterwood system is similar to the seed tree method, but more trees are left.
-The shelterwood system is most suited to heavy-seeded species or those with irregular seed crops, such as longleaf pines or oaks.
+The shelterwood system is most suited to heavy-seeded species or those with irregular seed crops, such as longleaf pine (Figure 7).
 The overstory trees are removed in a series of two or more harvest cuts.
 During the preparatory thinning, trees of sawtimber size are selectively marked and cut to favor the better, dominant seed-producing trees that will shelter the new crop.

 However, all-aged forest management has disadvantages, too.
 Harvest volume per acre is lower than with even-aged systems.
 Also, improper use of the selection system can lead to “high grading.”
 High grading involves removing the most commercially valuable trees, leaving tress of poor condition and quality.
 Quality seed trees must be left in openings or around the perimeter to provide seed sources, while the poorest quality trees should be removed to provide space for the new crop.